AliMD/1Tuts/WT-Fundamentals/HTML-Fundamentals/HTML-Validation.md

 There is a common feeling among some web developers that if a web page looks fine in browsers, it doesn't matter if it doesn't validate
 (often stated as, "In function there is beauty").
 They describe validation as an ideal goal, but not something that is a black-and-white issue.

 There is some wisdom in this attitude.
-The HTML4 specification is not perfect, and some things that were arguably correct — such as [such as starting an ordered list with a number other than 1](http://www.w3.org/wiki/HTML_lists#Beginning_ordered_lists_with_numbers_other_than_1)list with
+The HTML4 specification is not perfect, and some things that were arguably correct — such as [such as starting an ordered list with a number other than 1] list with
 — were invalid HTML.
 HTML5 fixes quite a lot of spec issues, including this one, but you may still run into situations where validation may need to be broken in order to render the page as you want.
 As the saying goes, Learn the rules so you know how to break them properly